Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Numerical Experiments

 \subsection{Robustness under Sparsity Estimation}

 In the previous numerical experiments, the sparsity of the problem is known and used in all thresholding algorithms.
 However, in many applications, the sparsity of problem may be hard to know exactly.
 Instead, one may only have a rough estimate of the sparsity.
-How is the performance of the TL1IT thresholding algorithms when the exact sparsity $k$ is replaced by a rough estimate ?
+How is the performance of the TL1IT-s1 when the exact sparsity $k$ is replaced by a rough estimate ?

-Here we perform simulations to verify the robustness of TL1IT algorithms with respect to sparsity estimation.
-Different from previous examples, Fig. \ref{figure:robust} shows mean square error (MSE), instead of relative $l_2$ error.
+Here we perform simulations to verify the robustness of TL1IT-s1 algorithm with respect to sparsity estimation.
+Different from previous examples, Figure \ref{figure:robust} shows mean square error (MSE), instead of relative $l_2$ error.
 The sensing matrix $A$ is generated from Gaussian distribution with $r = 0$.
 Number of columns, $M$ varies over several values, while the number of rows, $N$, is fixed at 512.
 In each experiment, we change the sparsity estimation for the algorithm from 60 to 240.
 The real sparsity is $k = 130$.
 This way, we test the robustness of the TL1IT algorithms under both underestimation and overestimation of sparsity.

-In Fig. \ref{figure:robust}, we see that both TL1IT schemes are robust with respect to sparsity estimation when $M > 270$.
-In other words, TL1IT schemes can withstand the estimation error if given enough measurements.
-TL1It-s2 again achieves better results than TL1IT-s3.
+In Figure \ref{figure:robust}, we see that TL1IT-s1 scheme is robust with respect to sparsity estimation, especially for sparsity over-estimation.
+In other words, TL1IT scheme can withstand the estimation error if given enough measurements.

-\begin{rmk} From our numerical experiments, it is clear that semi-adaptive TL1IT-s2 works better than TL1IT-s3.
-Most likely the two threshold values helped TL1IT-s2.
-We noticed in our computation that at the beginning of iterations, the $\lambda_n$'s cross the critical value $\frac{a^2}{2(a+1)\mu}$ frequently.
-Later on, they tend to stay on one side, depending on the sensing matrix $A$.
-However, the sub-critical threshold is utilized for all $A$'s in TL1IT-s3. \end{rmk}